montchr/montchr/README.md

 ### Work

-I am the lead developer at Klein College of Media and Communication at Temple University.
+I am lead developer at Klein College of Media and Communication at Temple University.

 ### Personal Work